Baccarat Terms & Definitions

 Banco

 You won’t need to do great mental gymnastics to work out that Banco means bank or banker and this is a Spanish word.
-With respect to baccarat, banco is used to refer to the dealer, the person that runs the game, oversees the shoe and will deal and play all of the cards.
+With respect to baccarat, banco is used to refer to the dealer, the person who runs the game, oversees the shoe and will deal and play all of the cards.

 Banker

-If you are playing in an English speaking company, the term Banker may be the one used but it means the exact same as Banco.
+If you are playing in an English-speaking company, the term Banker may be the one used but it means the exact same as Banco.
 An important thing to remember is that the nature of the game sees the banker having the best odds, which means that they will be more likely to triumph, although of course, nothing is certain when it comes to baccarat.

 Bankroll